Canonical Portfolios: Optimal Asset and Signal Combination: Setting the Stage

 \subsection{Relation to Existing Literature}

 At this juncture, it is important to highlight the differences between our work from those of the existing literature.
 We first draw our attention to the fact that the objective function \eqref{eq:aux} under our consideration is similar to that of \cite{brandt2006dynamic}.\footnote{A subtle difference worth pointing out is that the authors model the portfolio policy to be \textit{affine} in the state variables, and hence the allocations are also driven by the assets themselves.
-Here, we work in a slightly restricted setting where the portfolio policy is only driven by the conditional managed portfolios themselves.} If we assume joint Gaussianity of the returns and signals and the squared returns of conditional managed portfolios are relatively small and can be approximately zero.\footnote{For example, if a portfolio managed on the basis of a momentum signal has an average return of 5\%, then the square of its return is 0.25\%. } Then we can express the optimal matrix of coefficients $A$ from Equation \eqref{eq:optA} in vectorized form as
+Here, we work in a slightly restricted setting where the portfolio policy is only driven by the conditional managed portfolios themselves.} Suppose that the joint distribution of the returns and signals is Gaussian and the squared returns of the conditional managed portfolios are relatively small and can be approximately zero.
+We can express the optimal matrix of coefficients $A$ from Equation \eqref{eq:optA} in vectorized form as

 where $\mathsf{vec}(\cdot)$ is an operator that stacks the columns of matrix $A$ into a vector, and $\otimes$ is the Kronecker product of two matrices.
 The fourth (approximate) equality invokes our sparsity assumptions so that the second-moment matrix of the conditional product returns $x_t \otimes r_{t+1}$ is a Kronecker product of two covariances.
 This corresponds to the solution that one obtains by rewriting the portfolio returns as $x_t ' A r_{t+1} = \mathsf{vec}(A) (x_t \otimes r_{t+1})$, and optimizing over $\mathsf{vec}(A)$ with respect to $x_t \otimes r_{t+1}$.